 In 80-90s the Institute (and later the University) progressed and improved its educational, scientific and research work.

 In 1988 a MICE-based educational association for construction and engineering specialities was established.
 It united 28 construction high schools and about 1000 industrial, polytechnic and technological high schools of Russia having faculties of civil engineering.
-In 1991 the Association of Construction Institutes was established at MICE, which is currently headed by Professor Valery Telichenko, Rector of MGSU.
+In 1991 the Association of Construction Institutes was established at MICE, which is currently headed by Professor Valery Telichenko, President of MGSU.

 In 1993 the status of our institute was changed.
 Moscow Institute of Civil Engineering (MICE) was renamed to Moscow State University of Civil Engineering (MGSU).
 Today MGSU is the leading University of Russia in the sphere of construction education.